-This article shall sunset and be of no further force or effect after May 1, 2026, unless otherwise extended by successor legislation.
+This article shall sunset and be of no further force or effect after May 1, 2025, unless otherwise extended by successor legislation. upon the City Council taking affirmative action to terminate the local state of emergency due to the COVID-19 pandemic or when businesses may restore in-person service to one hundred (100%) percent capacity, whichever is later.